Deep Learning Statistical Arbitrage: Conclusion

 We conduct a comprehensive empirical out-of-sample study on U.S. equities and demonstrate the potential of machine learning methods in arbitrage trading.
 Our CNN+Transformer substantially outperforms all benchmark approaches.
 The implied trading strategies are not spanned by conventional risk factors, including price trend factors, and survive realistic transaction and holding costs.
 Our model provides insights into optimal trading policies which are based on asymmetric trend and reversion patterns.
 In particular, our study shows that the trading signal extraction is the most challenging and separating element among different statistical arbitrage approaches.

 Our findings contribute to the debate on efficiency of markets.
 We quantify the scope of profits that arbitrageurs can achieve in equity markets.
 Importantly, the substantial profitability of our arbitrage strategies is not inconsistent with equilibrium asset pricing, following similar arguments as in \cite{Gatev}.
 It could rather be viewed as empirical evidence about how efficiency is maintained in practice.
 We document non-declining profitability of arbitrage trading over time, which suggests that the profits are compensation for arbitrageurs to enforce the law of one price.
-Our findings also suggest that unconditional means of asset pricing residuals as a measure of alpha might not correctly reflect the amount of arbitrage left in financial markets.

 { } \onehalfspacing

 {A.\arabic{equation}} {A.\arabic{figure}} {A.\Roman{table}}